 Chapel Ethos

-The core of Chapel life is that everyone connected with the Bradfield community regardless of their particular beliefs are welcome and encouraged to engage with the moral and spiritual life of our community in our beautiful Chapel.
+The chapel ethos is inclusive, and everyone connected with the Bradfield community, regardless of their particular beliefs, are welcome and encouraged to engage with the moral and spiritual life of our community in our beautiful Chapel.
 The services are distinctively Christian but are accessible to those of all faiths and none.

-The Chapel stands at the heart of the school and on Tuesday, Wednesday and Thursday mornings there is a short morning service led by either staff or pupils.
+The Chapel is situated at the heart of the school.
+On Tuesday and Thursday mornings, there is a short service led by either staff or pupils, which also involves the singing of a hymn.
 On Friday evenings, we have a choral service, frequently with visiting preachers.
-Chapel is a place where many pupils have developed their leadership skills through leading worship, reading from the bible and delivering a reflection.
+Chapel is a place where many pupils have developed their leadership skills through leading worship, reading from the Bible or leading a prayer, and delivering reflections.

 History of the Chapel